-See the chassis manual in your InfoCase for further information.
+Refer to the chassis manual provided in your InfoCase for further information.

 AIR SPRINGS - REAR HELPER (AIR BAGS) -If Equipped

 The rear air helper springs (air bags) are an enhancement to the standard suspension system to provide adjustable load and ride conditions.
 This feature is not intended to increase the load capacity of the rear axle or vehicle.